Dr. Giulia Celentano

 earth construction

-She is the focal point in the Chair for research and applied projects in the Humanitarian and Development sector, based on ongoing and completed collaborations with the International Committee of the Red Cross (ICRC), the International Federation of the Red Cross (IFRC), and the United Nations (UN-HABITAT, UNHCR), including design-assisted tool development, sustainability assessments and advisory in policy-making.
+Prior her secondment at the ICRC, she was the focal point in the Chair for applied research projects in the Humanitarian and Development sector, based on collaborations with the International Committee of the Red Cross (ICRC), Norwegian Refugee Council (NRC), the International Federation of the Red Cross (IFRC), and the United Nations (UN-HABITAT, UNHCR), including design-assisted tool development, sustainability assessments and strategic advisory.

-She developed her Ph.D. at the Chair of Sustainable Construction, exploring "The regenerative development potential of the construction sector in the informal city: the cases of Bangkok, Nairobi and Cape Town", based on field-based data collection and a trans-disciplinary socio-technical approach.
+Besides research and project management tasks (as the ETH-ICRC Humanitarian Action Challenge: Building Resilience in Health Infrastructure, ETH-Global Shelter Cluster SEAT Solar Energy Advisory Tool and ETH-ICRC-EPFL Sustainable Construction Tool), Dr. Celentano is the coordinator of the MOOC in Regenerative Materials (launch scheduled for September 2025), lecturer at the CAS in Regenerative Material,and in various courses offered at D-BAUG and D-ARCH Master level, and covered visiting and guest professorship positions in Politecnico di Milano and ETSAM in Madrid.
+She developed her Ph.D. at the Chair of Sustainable Construction, investigating "The regenerative development potential of the construction sector in the informal city: the cases of Bangkok, Nairobi and Cape Town", based on field-based data collection and a trans-disciplinary socio-technical approach.

-She holds a Bachelor in Architecture and Construction from Politecnico di Milano (2009) and a MSc of Architecture from the same University, attending one year in Universidade Lusiada de Lisboa, and a Master level short course in Shelter and Settlements in Emergencies (Natural Disaster) from the International Federation of the Red Cross (IFRC) in collaboration with the Centre for Development and Emergency Practice (CENDEP) at Oxford Brookes University.
+She holds a Bachelor in Architecture and Construction from Politecnico di Milano (2009) and a MSc of Architecture from the same University, a Master level short course in Shelter and Settlements in Emergencies (Natural Disaster) from the International Federation of the Red Cross (IFRC) and Oxford Brookes University, and was a guest researcher at MIT ReAct.
+Prior to joining the Chair, Dr. Celentano got hands-on training on nature-based construction technologies, which led to her to start working with diverse NGOs on field-based construction projects for a few years before moving to academia.

 Membership